 normXcorrPiotr : calculates normalized cross-correlation.
 The toolbox function of Piotr Dollar are used, these can be used for 2D/3D.
 A parallel implementation is used.
 Additional parameters are :

 ncores : specifies the number of cores to use.
 If empty all available workers are used.
 If <ncores> is larger than the available workers, all available workers are used

+normXcorrEatonCPU: calculates normalized cross-correlation.
+The function of Daniel Eaton is used (implemented in C by Jan Menssen), which is only available for 2D.

 parabolicFit : peakfinding at sub-sample level using parabolic interpolation in uncoupled directions.
 No additional parameters